 The newest scam is the Form W-2 scam, a niche-driven heist where someone posing as a debt collector calls the taxpayer, tells them a refund was mistakenly deposited into their bank account, and then asks that the money be forwarded to the so-called debt collector.

-Another scam newbie is a twist where, “instead of targeting individuals, these scammers are targeting tax preparers themselves,” Darrell Laffoon, chief technology officer of security firms EZShield + IdentityForce told MarketWatch.
+Another scam newbie is a twist where, “instead of targeting individuals, these scammers are targeting tax preparers themselves,” Darrell Laffoon, chief technology officer of security firms EZShield + IdentityForce (an Accredited Partner) told MarketWatch.

 “File taxes today to prevent scams, and keep an eye out for your return.
 Many of these scams rely on you not having filed your tax return yet,” Laffoon said -- meaning that if an email pops up in your inbox asking you to file your taxes after you already have, it’s a dead ringer for a hoax.